HFI Usability Home

 Speed of download is not a new problem for Web designers.
 Weinberg (2000) estimated that $4 billion in potential e-commerce revenue is lost each year because of download delays.
 But how, specifically, do delays figure into user frustration and site abandonment?

-And they call this FAST food??
+And they call this FAST food?

 Actually, determining just how long someone will wait is an old problem in the service industry.
 Years and years of research have been dedicated to determining how waiting for service effects customers' perception of both the product and service provider.
 The fundamental finding of this work is reflected in Maister's First Law of Service: